rodrigosoldi/LiturgyDatabase/README.md

 ## License

-LiturgyMakeRealmDatabase is released under the MIT license.
+LiturgyDatabase is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## Contact